 Even when you choose to start therapy, your therapist can’t always be with you.
 Your greatest life challenges may be waiting just around the corner, but you will have to wait a week or two to discuss them with your therapist.

 If you are longing for a specialist who will always be by your side, online therapy might be your answer.
-People started seeking and providing remote mental help as soon as the technology allowed them, and the first phone sessions became popular in the 1960s.
+It’s not an entirely new concept.
+People started seeking and providing remote mental help as soon as the technology allowed them.
+As a result, the first phone sessions became popular in the 1960s.

-And in 1986, with the online question forum Dear Uncle Ezra, therapy started creating healing connections via the internet.
-People soon realized that they don't have to be in the same place to engage in therapy.
+Later on, therapy took over the internet, with the online question forum Dear Uncle Ezra, created in 1986.
+People soon realized that they don't have to be in the same place to engage in therapy, and that’s how online therapy was born.

 However, it is only recently that online therapy has grown in popularity.
 Why?
-While the Covid-19 pandemic facilitated the growth there are also other reasons worth mentioning.
-With online therapy companies came consultations at a lower cost, and other benefits which help bringing mental help closer to the modern lifestyle.
+While the Covid-19 pandemic was one of the main reasons that facilitated the growth, there are also other reasons worth mentioning.
+With online therapy companies came consultations at a lower cost and other benefits which help bring mental help closer to the modern lifestyle.

 One of the all-time greatest problems for therapy was stigma.
 From the beginning of psychotherapy, it had the dark label of being the treatment of psychopaths, crazy, and weak people.
-Throughout history, psychotherapy has made certain problems, such as women's hysteria or social anxiety more "publicly acceptable."
+Later on, however, psychotherapy worked its way out and has created some problems, such as women's hysteria or social anxiety more "publicly acceptable."

-Everything you say will remain just between you two.
+Everything you say during online counseling will remain just between you two.
 All conversations and files are encrypted and visible only to the person and the therapist.

 Therapy was never a cheap option.
 It was always at the higher end of healthcare services.
 The reason behind this is that it requires constant attention from the therapist.
 A mental health problem, much like a broken leg, can't be fixed with a single visit to a specialist.

-The comfort of your home can also have therapeutic benefits, especially for the ones who are feeling anxious about going out or visiting new places.
+In addition, the comfort of your home can also have therapeutic benefits, especially for those who are feeling anxious about going out or visiting new places.

 There is no need to travel to the therapist's office at a specific hour and wait in the hall until your time comes.
-Sessions often start after working hours (when everyone is moving), creating traffic jams and hustle at the subway.
+Moreover, sessions often start after working hours (when everyone is moving), creating traffic jams and subway hustles.

 Online therapy is completely different.
-It's not tied to one place.
-You can do it from your home, office, or even a park.
+It's not tied to one place, and you can engage in it from your home, office, or even a park.
 From literally anywhere.
 Correction: anywhere where there's an internet connection.
-Find yourself a quiet place where nobody will disturb your thoughts, and you are ready for therapy.
+Find yourself a quiet place where nobody will disturb your thoughts, and you are ready for your online therapy session.
 Simply access your therapist from your computer or mobile phone.
-It can save a lot of time, traveling expenses, and is more environmentally friendly.
+It can save a lot of time and travel expenses and be more environmentally friendly.

 Going to the therapist several times a month can be uncomfortable in some situations.
 People living in rural areas, having mobility issues or social anxiety, working shifts, or living very busy lives (almost all of us, right?) may find that getting mental help is just too much of a burden.

-Scheduling an online therapy session is much easier.
-It usually takes from fifteen minutes to two days to connect with a therapist online.
-Having the entire country or your state to choose from also makes everything much easier.
+Starting online therapy is much easier.
+It usually takes from 15 minutes to two days to connect with a new therapist online.

 While you can choose the frequency of your sessions, it's not common to meet your therapist more often than once a week.
 Most of the time, people have only two sessions per month.
 A lot can happen while you are waiting for your session.